MaximeGirard/memory-optimized-once-for-all/README.md

 ## Contributing

-We welcome contributions to improve the memory-constant OFA supernet.
+We welcome contributions to improve the MOOFA supernet.
 Please feel free to submit issues and pull requests.

 <!-- ## Citation